alprael/ReadWithoutMe/README.md

             }
         }
  ```

-The last 3 implementations above are mostly for the use of Google Sign In.
-Google Sign In is the
-only API this app consumes.

 ## User Stories
 * As a parent I want to be able to keep track of my children's reading while I cook dinner.
   * As a parent I want to able to be able to see what books my children have read, and how long it